Binge Drinking Dangers for Young People

 Make your attitudes clear.
 Discuss your expectations for your child's college lifestyle and academic performance.

+of campus life.
 Let your child know these things are important.

 to encourage bar owners not to offer happy hours and other promotions.

-Don't give up.
+Start young and don't give up.
 What parents say and do really can make a difference.
 The earlier you start your prevention